mimblewimble/grin-rfcs/text/000x-nrd-kernels.md

 # Summary
 [summary]: #summary

-Grin supports a limited form of "relative timelocks" with the "No Recent Duplicate" (NRD) transaction kernel variant.
+Grin supports a limited implementation of "relative timelocks" with the "No Recent Duplicate" (NRD) transaction kernel variant.
+Transactions can be constructed such that kernels are "reused" and duplicated.
+An NRD kernel instance is not valid within a specified number of blocks relative to a prior instance of the same (duplicate) kernel.
+A minimum number of blocks must therefore exist between two instances of an NRD kernel.
+This provides a relative timelock between transactions.
-Kernels can be reused multiple times across multiple transactions.
-An NRD kernel variant enforces a minimum block height (a delay) between two duplicate instances of that particular kernel.
-A pair of transactions can be constructed such that they behave as two "halves" of one logical "slow" transaction.
-Limiting this to "recent" transaction kernels restricts the maximum lock period (7 days) but with the benefit of only needing to maintain an index over a short window of recent kernel activity.

 # Motivation
 [motivation]: #motivation

 Relative timelocks are a prerequisite for robust payment channels.
-NRD kernels can be used to implement a revocable channel close operation.
+NRD kernels can be used to implement a _revocable_ channel close mechanism.
-Implementing a non-cooperative channel close as a "slow" transaction enforces a mandatory revocation period, preventing attempts to close old invalid state.
-The first "half" of the channel close is itself a valid transaction and must be accepted and included on-chain.
-An NRD kernel begins the revocation period and the close operation can only be completed after the revocation period has elapsed.
-Attempts to close an old invalid channel state can safely be revoked during the revocation period.
+A mandatory revocation period can be introduced through a relative timelock between two transactions.
+Any attempt to close an old invalid channel state can be safely revoked during the revocation period.

 # Community-level explanation
 [community-level-explanation]: #community-level-explanation

+[move a lot of this into reference level explanation]

 A "No Recent Duplicate" kernel has an associated _relative_ lock height.
 Once this kernel is included in a block on-chain the timelock starts.
 Another instance of the _same_ kernel will not be accepted as valid until the specified number of blocks has elapsed.